opendatacube/governance/governance.md

 Steering Council
 ----------------

-The Project will have a Steering Council that consists of Project Contributors who have produced contributions that are substantial in quality and quantity, and sustained over at least one year.
+The Project will have a **Steering Council** that consists of Project Contributors who have produced contributions that are substantial in quality and quantity, and sustained over at least one year.
 The overall role of the Council is to ensure, through taking input from the Community, the long-term well-being of the project, both technically and as a community.

-During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
+During the everyday project activities, **Council Members** participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
 In these everyday activities, Council Members do not have any special power or privilege through their membership on the